rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 setnames(atp_first_round_losers_by_tournament, old = "loser_name", new = "name")
 ```

-After creating these two separate data frames, one containing the last round of a tournament a player won, and the other containing any player who lost in the first round of a tournament, I used `bind_rows` from `dplyr` to combine them into one one data frame.
+After creating these two separate data frames, one containing the last round of a tournament a player won, and the other containing any player who lost in the first round of a tournament, I used `bind_rows` from `dplyr` to combine them into one data frame.
 At this point, this data frame contains information on the number of the round a player last advanced through, for each combination of player and tournament in the original `atp` data frame.

 ```r
 atp_pct_rounds_won_by_tournament_by_year <- bind_rows(atp_last_round_player_won_by_tournament,